Securing Neural Networks with Knapsack Optimization: Method

-In protocols that utilize additive sharing, the cost of a comparison operation is usually proportional to the number of bits used to represent the shares, as is evident in the depth of a Yao's Garbled Circuit, and in SecureNN-based protocols.
-It has been previously observed ~\cite{10.1007/978-3-540-71677-8_23,DBLP:journals/corr/abs-2106-08475} that by tolerating a small probability of DReLU error, the complexity of comparison operations can be significantly reduced.
+\paragraph{Approximate DReLU} In protocols that utilize additive sharing, the cost of a comparison operation is typically proportional to the number of bits used to represent the shares.
+This relationship is evident in the depth of a Yao's Garbled Circuit, and in SecureNN-based protocols.
+Previous observations~\cite{nishide2007multiparty, ghodsi2021circa} indicate that by allowing for a small probability of DReLU error, the complexity of comparison operations can be substantially reduced.
+We analyze the probability of a DReLU error as a function of the number of most and least significant bits ignored.
+We use ResNet50 with bReLU layers trained on the ImageNet dataset by and examine millions of activation values.
+Based on this analysis, we choose to disregard 43 of the most significant bits and 5 of the least significant bits, resulting in a DReLU error probability of about $5 \times 10^{-4}$.

-The main idea is that when comparing two uniformly distributed $n$-bit integer numbers, the outcome can be approximated with a negligible error probability of $\frac{1}{2^{n-k+1}}$, even if $k$ of the least significant bits are ignored.
-This is done simply by comparing the remaining $(n$-${k})$ bits.

-Moreover, when dealing with numbers that are not uniformly distributed, if we have prior knowledge about the probability of their absolute sum exceeding a certain limit, we can reduce the number of most significant bits we consider accordingly, while bounding the probability of error.
-This is because in 2's complement numbers, as the probability of a number having high values decreases, the probability of the $i^{th}$ most significant bit being the same as the $(i-1)^{th}$ most significant bit increases.
-In 2-party additive sharing protocols, the two numbers are the shares, while their comparison is the DReLU taken over their sum.

-The activation values of deep learning networks often exhibit this behavior.
-The decimal portion tends to be uniform, and the absolute values tend to be low.
-In Figure~\ref{fig:apporx_drelu}, we can empirically observe the behavior of ResNet50 with bReLU layers trained on the ImageNet dataset by examining millions of activation values.
-The graph displays the probability of a DReLU error as a function of the number of most and least significant bits ignored.
-According to the analysis, we can safely disregard 43 of the most significant bits and 5 of the least significant bits, resulting in a DReLU error probability of about $5e-4$.
-The empirical activation statistics, together with our observation enable us to differentiate protocols that require high precision (e.g., Conv2d) from protocols that require low precision (e.g., Private Compare).